We are continuing to work with partners in response to the Coronavirus pandemic.

 Wiltshire Police is committed to the safety of the public and the safety and wellbeing of all our police officers, staff and volunteers.

-Over recent weeks we have developed an organisational risk assessment and have put in place a number of measures to help keep the public, our officers and staff safe.
+At the beginning of the Covid-19 pandemic we developed an organisational risk assessment and put in place a number of measures to help keep the public, our officers and staff safe.

 We have undertaken Covid -Secure installations and certification for all our buildings and joint premises including: